bitauth/chaingraph/README.md

 Learn more about [Chaingraph's API Schema &rarr;](./docs/schema.md)

+## New Developers

+New developers to Chaingraph, Bitcoin Cash or blockchain development generally may benefit from some initial introductory information.
+See [Helpful Tips](./docs/helpful-tips.md).

 ## Contributing

 To set up a local cluster for development, please see the [Contributing Guide](./.github/CONTRIBUTING.md).